Boot Hill — No Les, No More

 Indeed, the Lester Moore grave is a contrivance.
 As well are the puns upon his Boot Hill epitaph.
 In fairness, it does begin with HERE LIES.

-It was reportedly a favorite mention of ZZ Top‘s deceased bassist, Dusty Hill, who wanted something similar for his own but couldn’t come up with a favorite.
+It was reportedly a favorite mention of ZZ Top‘s founding bassist, Dusty Hill (RIP), who wanted something similar for his own but couldn’t come up with a favorite.

 Let’s see …